Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/DQS.md

 Little trick: if you import domain values from Excel on the format Column1, Column2, Column3... then DQS will create the Column1 value and associate Column2 and Column3 as synonyms.

 #### Second : Create a DQ Project
 The project will use the KB to actually clean data.
-It maps columns from the source data to domains and checks values.
+It maps columns from the source data (a copy of it in DQS) to domains and checks values.
+Then you need to export the cleaned data in SQL Server, Excel or CSV files.